scania-digital-design-system/tegel/core/src/components/side-menu/webcomponent/side-menu-dropdown/readme.md

 # sdds-side-menu-dropdown

-The side menu dropdown is a container for navigation items.
+The Side Menu dropdown is a container for navigation items.

 Example: